csim/csim.dev/_posts/2011/2011-10-28-The-case-of-the-30-day-memcache-timeout-on-app-engine.md

 ---
 title: "The case of the 30 day memcache timeout on app engine"
 layout: post
-categories: [ "App Engine", "Programming" ]
+tags: [ "App Engine", "Programming" ]
 ---

 I ran into an interesting problem with Google app engine.
 It seems that the memcache time limit is enforced differently on the development server versus the production servers.